prefix-dev/rattler-build/docs/experimental_features.md

 #### Usage

-These can be useful for automating minor things inside the recipe itself.
-Such as if the current version is the latest version, if the current hash is the latest hash, etc.
+These can be useful for automating minor things inside of the recipe itself, such as if the current version is the latest version or if the current hash is the latest hash, etc.

 ``` yaml title="recipe.yaml"
 context: